Hospital Dogs

 Please keep in mind that Hospital Dogs may not be available upon request.
 Please do not promise your child a visit from a Hospital Dog.
 We do our best to prioritize and see patients according to therapeutic need.
 Please email facilitydogs@musc.edu if you would like more information or to request a specific visit for your child.

 The love of a dog is cherished by many patients and families.
-The dogs in our MUSC Volunteer Pet Therapy Program are available to provide affection and comfort, so feel free to request a visit by contacting Cathy Bennett, Therapy Animal Program Coordinator, at 843-792-7360 or through the Get Well Network..
+The dogs in our MUSC Volunteer Pet Therapy Program are available to provide affection and comfort, so feel free to request a visit by contacting Cathy Bennett, Therapy Animal Program Coordinator, at 843-792-7360 or through the Get Well Network.

-Cher is the newest member of the Hospital Dog Team.
-She joined MUSC in November 2022.
-She is a young golden doodle who was born to a small liter of two puppies, Sonny and Cher.
+Cher joined MUSC in November 2022.
+She is a young golden doodle who was born to a small litter of two puppies, Sonny and Cher.
 She works alongside a dietician with our Cancer and Blood Disorders team to help children face food-related challenges.

 Agnes is a golden doodle who started our program with Baskin in September 2020.
 She worked with the Child Life team on the Cancer and Blood Disorders Unit and retired in June of 2022.
-You can still find her art work floating around the hospital as she loved to leave her "paw" print for people to remember her.
+You can still find her artwork floating around the hospital as she loved to leave her "paw" print for people to remember her.

 Interested in supporting our Hospital Dog Program?